tshepang/blog/content/Rust week of 2017-06-15.md

 I used [structopt] for the first time, and found it reduces the pain of CLI parsing (via [clap]).
-Its main shortcoming is [lack of subcommand support], whose implementation would make a go-to for me.
+Its main shortcoming is [lack of subcommand support], whose implementation would make it a go-to for me.

 Regarding contributions, I made [one tiny one].